bryongloden/synopsys-detect/README.md

 ## Where can I get the latest release? ##

-*Available from GitHub for Linux by running:*
+*Available from GitHub for Linux/macOS by running:*
 bash <(curl -s https://synopsys-sig.github.io/synopsys-detect-scripts/detect.sh)

 *Available from GitHub for Windows by running:*